MaKTaiL/gemini-srt-translator/README.md

 You can further customize the translation settings by providing optional parameters:

-- `translated_subtitle_file`: Path to save the translated subtitle file.
+- `output_file`: Path to save the translated subtitle file.
 - `model_name`: Model name to use for translation.
 - `batch_size`: Batch size for translation.